gjones/garethapdafydd/posts/king-arthur-book-using-ai.md

 *![King and Queen using Midjourney](/assets/images/posts/arthur/king-queen-scheffler.png "King and Queen using Midjourney")*

-This was great, and also really scary as, at a glance, you would think it was an Axel Scheffler illustration.
-One issue I had was the shape, I wanted a truly immersive book, and to do that the image couldn't just be square, it has to span the entire width of the two pages.
+This was great, and also really scary as, at a glance, you would think that they were Axel Scheffler illustrations.
+That said, one issue I had was the shape, I wanted a truly immersive book, and to do that the image couldn't just be square, it has to span the entire width of the two pages.
 To achieve this I jumped over to Dall•e and used it's excellent generation tools to double the width of the image.

 *![Extending King and Queen using Dalle](/assets/images/posts/arthur/dalle-king-queen.png "Extending King and Queen using Dalle")*